bourumir-wyngs/serde-saphyr/README.md

 [![Fuzz & Audit](https://github.com/bourumir-wyngs/serde-saphyr/actions/workflows/ci.yml/badge.svg)](https://github.com/bourumir-wyngs/serde-saphyr/actions/workflows/ci.yml)

 **serde-saphyr** is a strongly typed YAML deserializer built on [`saphyr-parser`](https://crates.io/crates/saphyr-parser).
 It aims to be **panic-free** on malformed input and to avoid `unsafe` code in library code.
 The crate deserializes YAML *directly into your Rust types* without constructing an intermediate tree of “abstract values.”
 It is not a fork of the older [`serde-yaml`](https://crates.io/crates/serde_yaml) and does not share any code with it (some tests are reused).
-While first versions only provided deserializer, since 0.0.5 serde-saphyr is complete package featuring serializer as well.
+It provides both serializer and deserializer.

 ### Why this approach?